 There are many ways to invest your businesses’ resources (such as time and money).
-In this article let’s focus on the time you can save on the back and forth of setting a call with a potential customer.
+In this article let’s focus on the time you can save on the back and forth of setting a call with a potential customer through a scheduling tool.

 I’ve met lots of coaches and service providers that still take emails from their website visitors or they still ask for a phone call.
 In the beginning phone calls look good because knowing that you get phone calls and people are interested in what you have to offer can’t be bad.
 But later you’ll notice that it might get quite distracting.
 That is still true even if you have a dedicated salesperson.
 You’d want them as efficient and focused as possible.

 You might be doing something and suddenly the phone rings or there’s an email with a question from a website visitor.
 This means you need to leave whatever you were doing and answer.
 Even if you don’t respond right away, it will stay there bugging your mind to get it done.

 But the cost of this is not just the time you spend answering (10-15 min).
 Usually, it’s the time you need to get back in the state of focus (for me it’s at least 20 to 30 min) that is the most valuable.

 Benefits of a scheduling tool for service providers